linux4sam/buildroot-external-microchip/README.md

 #### Documentation

-For more information on using and updating buildroot-at91, see the [buildroot documentation][3].
+For more information on using and updating buildroot-mchp, see the [buildroot documentation][3].

-### PolarFire SoC
+### PolarFire SoC - Icicle Kit

 There are several configurations available for PolarFire SoC Icicle Kit.
 To generate an image, choose any of the Icicle Kit defconfigs provided